 Because of this, hiring and retaining the best talent will become more important than ever to retailers.
 This will drive retailers to offer more attractive working conditions, and more flexible workplaces will be a key component.
-Giving staff the ability to balance their home and work commitments will be crucial in employers retaining their top talent.
-Providing positive employee experiences has become as crucial as exceptional customer service for a successful retailer.
+Giving staff the ability to balance their home and work commitments will help employers retain their top talent.
 Only by adopting agile practices can retailers become nimble enough to master the rapid changes that the future of retail will bring.